demisto/content/Packs/GoogleChronicleBackstory/Playbooks/playbook-Investigate_On_Bad_Domain_Matches_-_Chronicle_README.md

-Use this playbook to investigate and remediate Bad IOC domain matches with recent activity found in the enterprise, as well as notify the SOC lead and network team about the matches.
+Use this playbook to investigate and remediate Bad IOC domain matches with recent activity found in the enterprise.
+With this playbook, you can notify the SOC lead and network team about the same.
 Supported Integrations:
 - Chronicle
 - Whois